isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 ---
 # Introduction

-The CDIO Initiative and Singapore Polytechnic welcome you to the 2024 International Working Meeting.
+The CDIO Initiative and Singapore Polytechnic welcome you to the 2024 International Working Meeting (IWM).

-The meeting takes place from:
+The 2024 IWM takes place from:
-**September 25 - 26, 2024**
+**September 25 to 26, 2024**

 The venue is at:
 **Singapore Polytechnic**